ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 In this case, \_dmarc.bank.example has a DMARC Policy Record which includes the psd=y tag, and \_dmarc.example does not have a DMARC Policy Record.
 While \_dmarc.giant.bank.example has a DMARC Policy Record without a psd tag,
-\_dmarc.mega.bank.example and \_mail.mega.bank.example have no DMARC Policy Records.
+\_dmarc.mega.bank.example and \_dmarc.mail.mega.bank.example have no DMARC Policy Records.

 Since the three domains are all different, tree walks find their Organizational Domains to see which are aligned.